d-callan/microbiomeData/README.md

 If you are trying to add data a dataset to the package, then on your local machine you should:
  1. Make sure you have `devtools` installed locally.
  2. Clone this repository and make a branch to work in.
- 3. Create an `mbioDataset` object in your local R using the 'Direct Usage' instructions above.
+ 3. Create an `MbioDataset` object in your local R using the 'Direct Usage' instructions above.
  4. Make sure your new dataset and its collections, etc are named well enough for others to use them too.
- 5. Use `usethis::use_data` to add the `mbioDataset` object to the package.
+ 5. Use `usethis::use_data` to add the `MbioDataset` object to the package.
 Be sure you're working in the branch you made.
  6. Add documentation for your dataset in R/data.R following this example:
    ```R
    #' World Health Organization TB data